csc-training/geocomputing/python/puhti/README.md

 ## GNU parallel

 GNU parallel can help parallelizing a script which otherwise is not parallelized.
 Instead of looping through the three files available within the batch job or the Python script, we let GNU Parallel handle that step.
-Checkout how it is used in[02_gnu_parallel/gnu_parallel_example.sh](02_gnu_parallel/gnu_parallel_example.sh) with your favorite editor and adapt the project number.
+Checkout how it is used in [02_gnu_parallel/gnu_parallel_example.sh](02_gnu_parallel/gnu_parallel_example.sh) with your favorite editor and adapt the project number.

 * Changes in the batch job file compared to the `01_serial/single_core_example_list.sh`:
     * `--cpus-per-task` parameter is used to reserve 3 CPUs for the job